-The length of time, in milliseconds, that the process will sleep when the cost limit has been exceeded.
+The amount of time that the process will sleep when the cost limit has been exceeded.
+If this value is specified without units, it is taken as milliseconds.
 The default value is zero, which disables the cost-based vacuum delay feature.
 Positive values enable cost-based vacuuming.
-Note that on many systems, the effective resolution of sleep delays is 10 milliseconds; setting

 When using cost-based vacuuming, appropriate values for

 vacuum_cost_delay are usually quite small, perhaps less than 1 millisecond.
 While

 vacuum_cost_delay can be set to fractional-millisecond values, such delays may not be measured accurately on older platforms.
 On such platforms, increasing VACUUM's throttled resource consumption above what you get at 1ms will require changing the other vacuum cost parameters.
 You should, nonetheless, keep

 vacuum_cost_delay as small as your platform will consistently measure; large delays are not helpful.

 - Postgresql: database is not accepting commands to avoid wraparound data loss

 - PostgreSQL11 space reuse under high delete/update rate